-Figure 10.1 Variable referring to objects
+Figure 10.1 Variable referencing objects

 In Figure 10.1, objects are referenced by variables, viz.
 Ob1, Ob2, Ob3 and Ob4.
-From the Figure, Ob1, Ob3 and Ob4 refer to the same object but Ob2 refer to some other object.
-If a programmer wants to check the equality of two objects, he/she can use the following two ways:
+From the figure, Ob1, Ob3 and Ob4 refer to the same object but Ob2 refer to other object.
+Programmer can make use of following two ways to check the equality of objects.

 - 1. Reference equality: If two references are equal and refer to the same object then it is said to be a case of reference equality.
 The inbuilt id() function gives the memory address of the object, i.e. identity of the object.
 The is and is not operator test whether the two variables refer to the same object.
 The implementation of statement i.e. Ob1 is Ob2 checks whether id of Ob1, i.e. id(Ob1) and id(Ob2) are the same.
 If they are same, it returns True.
 In the above example as Ob1 and Ob2 reside at different memory locations, the statement Ob1 is Ob2 returns False. - 2.
 Object equality: When two references hold two different/same objects and if the values of the two objects are equal then it is said to be object equality.
-Thus, in the above example, Ob1 == Ob4 returns True since both of them refer to two different objects with the same value.
+Thus, in the above example, Ob1==Ob3 and Ob1== Ob4 return True since both of them refer to the object with the same value.